charliecalvert/CloudNotes/Assignments/AndroidX86Cordova.md

 > java.io.IOException: Cannot run program "/home/bcuser/Android/Sdk/build-tools/22.0.1/aapt": error=2, No such file or directory
 ```

-You might be able to fix it with these commands:
+You might be able to fix it with these commands, which were mentioned earlier:

 ```bash
 sudo apt-get install lib32stdc++6